ucf-cs/tlds/contributing.md

 # Contributing to Tervel

-If you wish to contribute please send an email to tervel@cse.eecs.ucf.edu.
+If you wish to contribute please send an email to <pierrelaborde@knights.ucf.edu>, or submit a pull request to the GitHub repository at <https://github.com/ucf-cs/tlds/pulls>.
-If we don't respond, hunt us down on  github or linkedin.

 ## How can I contribute to Tervel?

-We are looking for C++ application designers willing to tryout the algorithms and containers implemented in Tervel.
+We are looking for C++ developers willing to try out the algorithms and containers implemented in tlds.
-If you are such an adventurer, then send us any and all bug reports, feature request, compliments, complaints, funny jokes, etc.
+If you are such an adventurer, then send us any and all bug reports, feature requests, etc.